 Energy Management:

-- Connect smart thermostats, HVAC systems, and lighting to reduce power consumption.
+- Connect smart thermostats, HVAC equipment, and lighting systems to reduce power usage.

-- Enable remote control of home appliances and devices.
+- Enable remote access and control of home appliances and connected devices.

 Security & Surveillance:

-- Extend network coverage across large buildings without expensive infrastructure.
+- Extend coverage throughout large properties without relying on dense infrastructure.

 Smart Appliances & IoT Devices:

-- Enable wireless control of refrigerators, washing machines, and other appliances.
+- Enable wireless control of appliances such as refrigerators and washing machines.

 Healthcare & Medical IoT

-Wi-Fi HaLow can support secure, reliable connectivity for healthcare applications and remote patient monitoring.
+Wi-Fi HaLow delivers secure, stable connectivity for medical environments and remote healthcare applications.

 Use Cases: